 - 1. Informal meeting and/or call to parent/guardian from Building Administrator prior to suspension. - 2.
 Student and/or parent/guardian presented with charges and supporting evidence. - 3.
-Student is given opportunity to deny charges and rebut evidence. - 4.
-Parent/guardian may appeal suspensions of 7-10 days to the Superintendent or his/her designee.
+Students are given the opportunity to deny charges and rebut evidence. - 4.
+A parent/guardian may appeal suspensions of 7-10 days to the Superintendent or his/her designee.
 Contact must be made within 24-hours of the previous action taken. - 5.
 Suspensions of 1-6 days may not be appealed.